FAU-LAP/NOMAD-CAMELS/README.md

 ## 0.2.1 (in progress)
 Minor features:
 - callable functions for manual move of stage control
+- now showing readme and license of drivers

 Quality of life:
 - waiting cursor during reference drive of stage control